Mingghan

-The mingghan (Uzbek: Minghan, мянгат) was a social-military unit of 1000 households created by Genghis Khan.
-From this group could be recruited a regiment of 1000 men.
+The mingghan (Uzbek: Minggʻan, мянгат) was a social-military unit of 1,000 households created by Genghis Khan.
+From this group could be recruited a regiment of 1,000 men.
 It is part of the ancient method of organization developed by Eurasian nomads based on the decimal system.
 A tumen, which included 10,000 households and soldiers, was the largest group and it was divided into ten mingghan.
 A mingghan was made up of 10 jaghuns or 100 arbans.
 An account cited that once he becomes a guard, a mingghan commander's son has to bring a younger brother and 10 other men to serve with him.